Glossary of Terms

 Appeal

-An appeal is a request for reconsideration of a decision made by the University Assessment Board.
+An appeal is a request for reconsideration of a decision made by the University Assessment Boards.
 An appeal enables you (where there are grounds) to request that a decision about an assessment outcome is reconsidered.

 Assessment